blgpb/FedIIH/README.md

 Official Code Repository for our paper - Modeling Intra-Inter Heterogeneity for Graph Federated Learning

+**This is the first version of our codes, which seems to be not perfect.
+If the paper is accepted, we will publish the more elegant and concise codes on GitHub.
+We also promise to implement our method on the commercial federated learning frameworks, such as FATE, PaddleFL, and FederatedScope.**

 ## Requirement
 - Python 3.9.16
 - PyTorch 2.0.1